lake-wg/authz/draft-ietf-lake-authz.md

 ## U is the Responder {#reverse-u-resp}

-U may implement a CoAP client, but act as a Responder, as illustrated in {{fig-reverse}}.
+The reverse flow can also be used when U implements a CoAP client, but acts as a Responder, as illustrated in {{fig-reverse}}.
 The main change in this case is that the values of the Voucher_Info and Voucher structs are sent over EAD_2 and EAD_3, respectively (instead of over EAD_1 and EAD_2).

 ~~~~~~~~~~~ aasvg